Michael Tsapatsis: Contributions to chemical engineering

 Tsapatsis is internationally recognized for his outstanding contributions and achievements as a chemical engineer.
-His early work as an assistant professor at the University of Massachusetts up to recent research at the University of Minnesota addressed the preparation of zeolite films as membranes for molecular separation.
+From his early work as an assistant professor at the University of Massachusetts up to recent research at the University of Minnesota, he has broadly studied the preparation of zeolite films as membranes for molecular separation.
 Over a decade of work addressing the challenge of disintegration of fabricated sheets eventually led to multiple discoveries allowing for the preparation of "layered nanosheets" that are just a few silicon atoms thick.
 Fundamental research alongside engineering and process development has led to advances in separation with membranes for applications including xylene separation, biofuels purification, and sour gas cleaning.

 Tsapatsis has also developed hierarchical zeolite particles with unique properties of value to chemical properties that utilize adsorption and catalysis.
 In 2011, he discovered a synthesis method for preparing nanosheets of microporous materials that could be organized as sheets for filtration application.
 In 2012, Tsapatsis led a team of researchers to develop a hierarchical zeolite nanoparticle called Self-Pillared Pentasil (SPP).
-Consisting of nanoscale pores, SPP was characterized and shown to have tunable properties similar to conventional zeolites used in gas separation and fuel refining, but integrated large pores (mesopores) provided enhanced diffusion capability for molecular transport.
+Consisting of nanoscale pores, SPP was characterized and shown to have tunable properties similar to conventional zeolites used in gas separation and fuel refining, but with integrated large pores (mesopores) which provided enhanced diffusion capability for molecular transport.

-The breadth of accomplishments extends beyond zeolite synthesis by developing applications in structured catalysts, oriented molecular sieve films, and molecular sieve/polymer nanocomposites for membrane applications, and adsorbents for commercial cleaning processes.
+The breadth of his accomplishments extends beyond zeolite synthesis to applications in structured catalysts, oriented molecular sieve films, and molecular sieve/polymer nanocomposites for membrane applications, as well as for adsorbents for commercial cleaning processes.
 He has been part of catalysis research teams that have developed new processes to prepare renewable chemicals including isoprene, p-xylene, and bio-derived surfactants.
-His zeolites have also been selected for enhancing existing applications including energy-demanding processes such as ethanol dehydration.
+His zeolites have also been selected for enhancing existing applications, including energy-demanding processes such as ethanol dehydration.

 Awards, honors, and professional service

-For his outstanding research and education efforts, Tsapatsis has received numerous awards including:
+For his outstanding research and education efforts, Tsapatsis has received numerous awards, including: